Debt Ratios for Residential Lending

-In general, underwriting for conventional loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Typically, conventional loans need a qualifying ratio of 28/36.
+An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) qualifying ratio.

-The second number in the ratio is what percent of your gross income every month which can be spent on housing expenses and recurring debt together.
-Recurring debt includes vehicle payments, child support and credit card payments.
+The second number in the ratio is the maximum percentage of your gross monthly income that can be applied to housing expenses and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, auto payments, child support, etcetera.

 A 28/36 qualifying ratio